MarkVed17/jurassic-world/README.md

 # [Jurassic World](https://jurassic-world.netlify.app/) | Social-Media App for dinoheads 🦕
 Are you a Jurassic Park fanatic and couldn't stop talking about it all day?
 Well, Jurassic World is the place you've always desired.
-Join the community today & be ready to meet the most craziest dinoheads out there.
+Join the community today & be ready to meet the craziest dino-heads out there.

 ## Link